splunk/docker-itmonitoring/README-k8s.md

 3. Publish the 3 images to the trusted registery of your choice, e.g., `docker push splunk/universalforwarder:7.0.0-monitor-k8s-meta`, `docker push splunk/universalforwarder:7.0.0-monitor-k8s-logs`.

-4. Update the 3 image names you created in the k8s-splunk-full-demo.yaml.
-Search for "image:" and replace the existing images for your own image names.
+4. Update the 3 image names you created in the `k8s-splunk-full-demo.yaml`.
+Search for `image:` and replace the existing images for your own image names.

 5. Deploy Splunk Enterprise and the two Splunk UFs: `kubectl create -f k8s-splunk-full-demo.yaml`